 Go with the Flow

-I’ve just had a weekend where I was most definitely not in the flow, or rather, in my flow, as flow is personal, and it has left me out of sorts because I shifted some of my core values in order either to please people, or to make life easier for everyone else except me, and it has come at the expense of my own inner peace.
+I’ve just had a weekend where I was most definitely not in the flow, or rather, in my flow.
+Flow is personal to each of us, and my non-flow has left me out of sorts because I shifted some of my core values in order either to please people, or to make life easier for everyone else except me.
+This has come at the expense of my own inner peace.

 Flow happens when we are totally engrossed and immersed in our chosen activity. [to quote Tony Crabbe, in his book ‘Busy’ ,p.203] For me, flow has another dimension which is to do with essential building blocks.
 I have built essential building blocks into my life in order to manage my life better and also to enjoy it more.
 I am sure that many of you have built similar routines into your life.